 Providing mentorship and resource materials to the membership and communities of British Columbia through community outreach, education, attending community events, displays, and other venues is an effective method to create awareness.

-Since 1946, the first full week of February has traditionally been “White Cane Week” in Canada, due to the CCB’s initiative.
+Since 1946, due to the CCB’s initiative, the first full week of February has traditionally been “White Cane Week” in Canada.

 The objective of White Cane Week has always been educational.

 From the first ever White Cane Week with only a handful of individuals who were blind or vision impaired participating, White Cane Week has become a national network of special events, hands-on demonstrations, open houses, and tours taking place from coast to coast.